 By Jack Hoffman

-Jack Hoffman is a policy analyst for Public Assets Institute, online at publicassets.org.
+Jack Hoffman is a senior policy analyst at Public Assets Institute of Montpelier, online at publicassets.org.